dlaurence269/neighborhood_map/README.md

 * The main purpose of this project is to demonstrate not only our ability to make a responsive, attractive interface, but to solidify our skills using third party APIs.

 # How can the code be run?
+This project is run on node 9.11, npm 5.8

 ```
 git clone ...
 cd neighborhood_map